Unsupervised Movement Detection in Indoor Positioning Systems of Production Halls

-The map gives a comprehensive overview over the production hall and is reliably able to detect its main characteristics.
-This can be compared and justified with the depicted layout in Figure \ref{fig:GeoEnergy199}.
+The map gives a comprehensive overview over the production hall and is able to detect its main characteristics.
+This can be compared and justified with the depicted layout in Fig. \ref{fig:GeoEnergy199}.
 The green coloured cells signalize the main transport routes where the majority of events are classified as AME for both types of algorithms.
 Contrary, the red cells are characteristic for a dominance of UAE types for both algorithms.
 In particular, this takes place in regions which are located directly next to the busy transport routes where stored devices frequently awake due to passing vehicles.
 Furthermore, the battery charging station of the devices is coloured red as well, since there naturally occur many systemic errors.
-The map is also handily able to detect warehouses.
-They are signalized by yellow cells which stand for a distance-based UAE and a time-based AME classification.
-This characterizes the slower but time-consecutive movements of storage processes in a warehouse.
+Regarding the mixed-types, we observed rather high correlations of warehouses with the yellow marked cells that stand for a distance-based UAE and a time-based AME classification.
+This characterizes the slower but time-consecutive movements of storage processes in a warehouse (i.e.~stops or stay-points).
 The orange cells indicate a domination of distance-based AME and time-based UAE classification.
-This especially occurs in regions located at the side parts of the hall where coverage is expected to be worse and noise influences the quality of the distance-based algorithm which gets too liberal.
-An example are the narrow parts of the high-bay warehouse where stored devices often undesirably awake because it is quite busy there.
-However, the system accuracy suffers in this region and therefore the distance-based criterion often signalizes AME. \\ As a conclusion, the map not only helps for a visualization of the actual movement structure in the production hall, but also for the detection of problematic system regions which are characterized by undesired awakenings.
+This especially occur in regions located at the side parts of the hall where coverage is expected to be worse and noise influences the quality of the distance-based algorithm which gets too liberal.
+An example are the narrow parts of the high-bay warehouse where stored devices often undesirably awake, because it is quite busy there.
+However, the system accuracy suffers in this region and therefore the distance-based criterion often signalizes AME.
+This problem can e.g.~be solved by adapting the sensibility threshold of the sensors in those regions.
+Thus, the map not only helps for a visualization of the actual movement structure in the production hall, but also for the detection of problematic system regions which are characterized by undesired awakenings (particularly red and orange cells).
 This enables the user to investigate and eliminate possible causes in order to achieve gains in energy consumption as well as in system efficiency.
-Furthermore, the map may serve as an update or validation process of rather old layout maps and is easily able to comprehensively visualize possible layout changes.
+Furthermore, the map may serve as an update or validation process of rather old layout maps and is automatically able to visualize possible layout changes.